 The set designer will meet with the director and the design team (set, costume, lighting and sound designers), to discuss the details of the set and the director's interpretation of the play.
 The set, costume and lighting designers also meet and work together to ensure the creation of a unified look and feel for the production.
 A lively exchange of initial ideas and first impressions helps clarify the steps that each person needs to take in this intensely collaborative process.

-The master carpenter's job takes the working drawings from the TD, and using them, builds the set.
-After a quick glance at the working drawings, the MC should be able to schedule the build, order lumber, and then just pass that information on to the crew chief and TD, who make sure that the carpenters are there at the appropriate times.
-In many theatres, these duties having been absorbed into the TD position.
+The master carpenter's job takes the working drawings and uses them to build the set.
+After a quick glance at the working drawings, the MC should be able to schedule the build, order lumber, and then just pass that information on to the crew chief and Technical Director, who make sure that the carpenters are there at the appropriate times.
+In many theatres, these duties having been absorbed into the Technical Director position.
 If your show can come up with a master carpenter, use them wisely.

 A highly sought skill in most theatres, the MP is responsible for painting set elements under the direction of the set designer, but often the Master Painter has the freedom to choose many of the design elements him/herself.

 When sets need to be built or lights hung, shows need carpenters and electricians to do the grunt work of sawing, hammering, lifting, hanging.
 In many companies, no experience is necessary to serve in one of these roles as you will be taught on the job.
 Often, actors serve in these roles when they aren't needed in rehearsal.

 More information: Set Design and Tech, George Ledo's notes on 35-plus years of set design and technical theatre experiences

 More Resources at Your Fingertips

 AACT members have access to our Resource Library covering all aspects of theatre, plus member networking, discounts on theatrical products & services and on AACT festivals and conferences.